7onn/hellofresh/README.md

 ### Metrics expectation

 We love see as much as indicators you can expose from the application, but please don't forget those metrics as we love see below
 - Total incoming requests which are counted under 200.
-Similarly for 404 and 500
+Similarly for 400 - 404 and 500
-- Uptime of service which is rotated after every deploment time
+- Uptime of service which is rotated after every deployment time

 ### Logging expectation

 - Ideally the HTTP status codes can be filtered from HTTP access logs
-- For those manipulation requests like PUT/POST please give as an clear reason whether they are processed or not
+- For those manipulation requests like PUT/POST please give us a proper reason whether they are processed or not
-- Would be perfect if each requests can has REQUEST ID in log format and searchable
+- Would be perfect if each requests can has REQUEST ID in log-format and searchable

 We currently dealing with JSON Log format everyday but feel free to choose the one your most familiar